Idaho four seasons landscape with month-by-month pest calendar overlay for Treasure Valley homeowners

 • Box elder bugs - Active on warm exterior walls

-• Mice - Still active but some moving outdoors
+• Mice - Still active indoors; some moving outdoors

 Pro Tip